velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/DeleteCapacityPolicySet.md

 >
 > The earlier draft claimed a deactivated set scoped to a retired capacity costs nothing.
 Three reasons it does:
 >
-> **It degrades the detector.** [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) reports policy sets it cannot map to a live capacity as `Untracked` — that is how a genuine orphan is found.
-Manufacturing them deliberately, one per retired capacity, buries the real ones in noise until nobody reads the report.
+> **It leaves orphans nothing will ever find.** A deactivated set scoped to a retired capacity is indistinguishable from one left behind by a failure.
+There is no drift scan to report either — so manufacturing orphans deliberately, one per retired capacity, means the holder workspace fills with items no process accounts for.
 >
-> **The holder workspace accumulates.** One workspace holds every policy set in the estate, 200–300 of them, and the scheduled drift scan walks all of them inside a fixed budget.
-Every capacity ever retired would stay in that list permanently.
+> **The holder workspace accumulates.** One workspace holds every policy set in the estate, 200–300 of them, and anyone auditing it by hand — which is now the only way it gets audited — has to read past every capacity ever retired.
 >
 > **The audit value is not in the Fabric item.** Rules are regenerated wholesale on every rebuild, so the item carries no history.
 Everything worth keeping — policy set name and id, last rebuild, last error, the Node link — is on the `Capacity Policies` row, and **that row is what should be retained**, not the item.